Traveling Abroad for J-1 Visa Holders

 - Valid American J-1 Visa.
 A valid J-1 visa stamped in your passport.

 - Valid DS-2019.
-A new DS-2019 or your current DS-2019 Form which has been signed within 1 year by your sponsor.
+A new DS-2019 or your current DS-2019 Form which has been signed for travel in the lower right hand corner within 1 year by your sponsor.
 If MIT is your sponsor you

-will need the signature of one of the advisors in the International Students Office, otherwise you
+will need the signature of an ISO advisor in the International Students Office, otherwise you

 need to contact your visa sponsor.